Sed Gyued Monastery

 It is well known that Tibetan Buddhism had been bifurcated into four major sects, the reformed and latest of which is the Gelukpa sect.
 It was founded by Je-Tsong-Khapa in the 14th Century and all the previous Dalai Lamas including the present, H.H.
 The Dalai Lama XIVth, followed his teachings and traditional practices thoroughly.

 The Founder and President of the monastery is Sed-Gyued Dorjee Chang Jampa Wangyal Rinpoche.
-The present Abbot of the monastery is H. E. Ala Youngzin Tulku Sed-Gyued Khen Rinpoche.
+The present Abbot of the monastery is H. E. Geshe Lobsang Wangdu Rinpoche.

 • Reincarnation